 Capital contributions arise when funds are provided to a company by way of a non-refundable and unconditional gift.
-Non-refundable capital contributions for UPE amounted to €81,423k, none noted for UHL.
+Non-refundable capital contributions for UPE and UHIL in the period amounted to €nil.

 Reconciliation Reserve:

 The excess of assets over liabilities are divided into amounts that correspond to capital items in the financial statements and a reconciliation reserve.
 The reconciliation reserve may be positive or negative.
 For UPE, the reconciliation reserve is made up of the revenue reserves as per the financial statements and adjustments to assets and liabilities for Solvency II purposes, as outlined in Sections D1 and D3.